- Don’t rely on color alone

 The short answer is “traditionally, we underline links.”
 (Also, developers, we identify them as links programmatically.)

 Using underline is simplest because a) the earliest web browsers used this method, so everyone’s familiar with it and b) you’re probably not using underlines in your typography if you have italics available so it’s “safe” to override the meaning of underline from “might be a title or might be emphasis” to mean “probably a link”.

 The slightly longer answer, especially if you are one of (many!) graphic designers that I know that don’t like how underline is implemented is “Have you seen text-underline-offset, which makes underlines look less crappy, has shipped in Firefox and Safari, and is set to be underway in Chrome before the end of 2020?”

-To satisfy 1.4.1 Use of Color – Level A you don’t have to use underline, however.
+To satisfy 1.4.1 Use of Color – Level A you don’t have to use an underline, or use an underline all the time.
 You “just” have to use something that differentiates links from non-links.
 It could be font weight, italics, font size, font family…

 The trick to using anything other than underline is that you’ll be teaching your users on the fly to recognize links by something other than underlining.

 A few years ago, that would’ve been a huge deal but these days a lot of websites are ditching the underlining for bold — or for just a color change.